 How Does ORM Impact Digital Marketing?

-A negative online presence, or having no presence at all, can severely impact the success of your company (or you as an individual).
-Whether you’re closing a business deal, developing a business partnership, or talking to reporters, your online reputation counts.
+A negative online presence, or having no presence at all, can severely impact your company’s success (or you as an individual).
+Your online reputation counts whether you’re closing a business deal, developing a business partnership, or talking to reporters.

 How Do I Know What My Reputation Is?

-Before you can start to make improvements, you have to first analyze your online life.
+Before you can make improvements, you must first analyze your online life.
 Gauge your online presence by using our checklist below.

-Google your business, your people, or product name, and look at the first five listings.
+Google your business name, employees, or product name, and look at the first five listings.